Online reputation management: the ultimate guide

 Finding brand-related articles is also one of the tasks performed with a social listening tool.
 And it’s a very important one.
 There may be people reading guides, stories, and brand comparisons containing your brand.
 And all is well if those are fair and positive descriptions of your brand.
 But what if they contain wrong information that costs you thousands of users who read these articles?

 In case, however, the information presented in the article is fair, albeit negative, it’s your job to fix the root of the problem and reach out to the author when the problem is dealt with.
+This might not only result in less negative content but in an increase of positive content around your brand.

 3. Monitor reviews.